Skip navigation

 Recent publications:

-Objectification On the Difference between Sex and Sexism (Gender Insights) will be published by Routledge in August 2020.
+Objectification On the Difference between Sex and Sexism (Gender Insights) was published by Routledge in August 2020.
 Authored with Susanna Paasonen, Feona Attwood, Alan McKee, and John Mercer, the book traces the history of the emergence and use of objectification in a variety of contexts such as debates about sexualization and the male gaze, and its mobilization in connection with the body, selfies and pornography, as well as in feminist activism.

 I am a founding co-editor of the Routledge journal Porn Studies, a member of the editorial boards of the Journal of Gender Studies, of Sexualities, of Cine-Excess and of Participations